 The wonder of wickerwork!

-A little-known craft is revealed to curious visitors a few miles from Château d’Azay-le-Rideau: wickerwork has been around for centuries but it couldn’t be more modern!
+A little-known craft is revealed to curious visitors a few miles from Château d’Azay-le-Rideau: wickerwork (a word regularly used by crossword fans!) has been around for centuries but it couldn’t be more modern!

 Villaines-les-Rochers: the village and wicker